nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Also automatically copies over the task list from the module to the student.<br>
 Student id must be a valid NUS student id (starts with A, followed by 7 numbers and ends with a capital letter.<br>
 Student name should only contain alphanumeric characters and spaces, and it should not be blank. <br>
-Student tele handle must start with @ and followed by alphanumeric characters.<br>
+Student tele handle must start with @, and followed by 5-32 characters containing only alphanumeric characters and the underscore '_'.<br>
 Student email must follow the format specified in the [Parameter summary](#parameter-summary) section below.<br>
 Student id, student tele handle, and student email must be unique for each student.<br>
 Duplicate student names are allowed to cater for students who may have the same name.